flljy940/tp/docs/UserGuide.md

 This makes it ideal for tutors who prefer speed and precision when handling tasks like tracking student contacts, subjects, payment statuses, next lessons and more.
 Whether you're managing a few students or a large tutoring roster, TutorRec helps you stay organised faster than most traditional GUI-based apps.

+Encountered terms you don't understand?
+Check out our [Glossary](#glossary) at the end of this document for definitions.

 <!-- * Table of Contents -->
 <page-nav-print />